Peterpiotr/siguren-documentation/docs/source/operation/recovery/forced-lowering-backup.rst

 Steps
-	1. Switch off power of the MotoSuiveur® System control cabinet.
+	1. Switch off power of the MS Control Cabinet.
 	2. Dismantle the worm cover of the MS Unit .

 	.. figure:: /_img/backup/remove-cover-bolts-removebg-preview.png